kapong/vascx_simplify/README.md

 ## Acknowledgments

-- **Original Work**: This project is a simplified rewrite of [rtnls_vascx_models](https://github.com/Eyened/rtnls_vascx_models) by Eyened
+**Original Work**: [rtnls_vascx_models](https://github.com/Eyened/rtnls_vascx_models) by Eyened - All core algorithms and models are from this original work.

-- Built with PyTorch and Kornia
-- Sliding window inference implementation based on MONAI
-- Development assisted by AI tools for packaging, documentation, and testing infrastructure
+**AI Assistance**: This rewrite was created with extensive assistance from AI tools (GitHub Copilot, ChatGPT, Claude) for code organization, documentation, and packaging.